How To Get From Prague To Karlovy Vary? + Top Things To Do In Karlovy Vary.

 Prague to Karlovy Vary By Car.

-It is the fastest and the most convenient way to travel.
-Unfortunately, the parking fees in Carlsbad are ridiculously expensive.
-You will pay 175 CZK ($7) for 24 hours, which is crazy high for the small town like Karlovy Vary.
+It is the fastest and most convenient way to travel.
+Unfortunately, Karlovy Vary parking fees are ridiculously expensive.
+You will pay 175 CZK ($7) for 24 hours, which is high for the small town like Karlovy Vary.

 This is the cheapest option.
-You can take a direct bus from Prague to Karlsbad.
+You can take a direct bus from Prague to Karlovy Vary.
 You will pay 160 CZK ($6,5) and be there in 2,5h.

 There is a direct train from Prague to Karlovy Vary.
 The journey is long (more than 3,5h) and expensive 322CZK ($13,50).

-Karlovy Vary has one small international airport.
+Karlovy Vary Airport is quite small, however international.
 It is possible to fly there from some places in the world (e.g. Moscow).

 Jan Becher Museum

+When speaking of Karlovy Vary things to do, the first thing to mention is Jan Becher Museum.
 Becherovka is world’s famous alcohol with specific herbal taste.
-Only few know that it comes from Karlovy Vary and was invented by Jan Becher.
+Only a few know that it comes from Karlovy Vary and was invented by Jan Becher.

 His museum is located in the town at Masaryka street.
 You can learn there a lot about the history of this liquor and even try it at the end!

 We really loved the famous beton drink (Becherovka + tonic).